waynebaylor/crank-examples/simple-infinite-scroll/README.md

 You can see the sentinal DOM node is just a `<div>` with a message for the user.
 When they scroll to the bottom of the screen they'll see that message for moment until the next page of data is loaded.
 Once the node is rendered we call `intersectionObserver.observe(node)` to start watching it.

 At the top we created an Intersection Observer instance and provided a callback to run when visibility changes, as well as a configuration object.
 In the callback when the node is visible `entry.isIntersecting` will be true, and then we fire an event which is listened for in a parent component.
 The configuration we provide is straightforward:

 - `root: null` means we want to observe the node relative to the browser's viewport.
-- `rootMargin: '0px'` means don't extend the observation beyond the viewport.
+- `rootMargin: '0px'` means don't extend the observation area beyond the viewport.
 If we put a positive margin here we could detect the sentinal node _before_ it's visible on the screen.
 - `threshold: 1.0` means only run the callback when the node is fully visible or hidden.

 ## Loading the Next Page